sarahg/nginx-traffic-analyzer/README.md

 3. Start up your PHP webserver: `php -S localhost:8000`
 4. In a browser, open this page: http://localhost:8000

-Parse your logs:
+Retrieve your logs:
 1. Download nginx access logs from your webserver(s).

- If your site is on Pantheon, you can use `scripts/collect-pantheon-logs.sh` to retrieve your logs.
- Add your site UUID to that script, then run it from the app directory: `./scripts/pantheon-collect-logs.sh`

 2. Move your nginx access logs into the "logs" directory of this repository.
 This app will run a combined report of all log files in this directory.

+If your site is on Pantheon, you can use `misc/collect-pantheon-logs.sh` to retrieve your logs.
+ Add your site UUID to that script, then run it from the app directory: `./misc/pantheon-collect-logs.sh`

 3. Hit the "Analyze IPs" and/or "Analyze User Agents" buttons to run reports.